amitchell303/b21-partyPlanner/README.md

 # Requirements

-- Fetch is used correctly to GET party data from the API.
+DONE - Fetch is used correctly to GET party data from the API.
-- Fetch is used correctly to POST a new party to the API.
+DONE - Fetch is used correctly to POST a new party to the API.
-- Fetch is used correctly to DELETE a party from the API.
+DONE - Fetch is used correctly to DELETE a party from the API.
-- The app contains a list of the names, dates, times, locations, and descriptions of all parties.
+DONE - The app contains a list of the names, dates, times, locations, and descriptions of all parties.
-- Each party in the list has a delete button which removes the party when clicked.
+DONE - Each party in the list has a delete button which removes the party when clicked.
-- The app contains a form that allows a user to enter information about a party and add it to the list.
+DONE - The app contains a form that allows a user to enter information about a party and add it to the list.
-- The DOM is dynamically rendered according to data stored in state.
-- The data stored in state is updated to stay in sync with the API.
+DONE - The DOM is dynamically rendered according to data stored in state. unsure? - The data stored in state is updated to stay in sync with the API.